 While the stress test is a mandatory exercise in order to qualify for a mortgage, the concept of ‘stress-testing’ your finances can also be used as a way to gauge how future rate hikes could potentially impact your cash flow or your ability to pay down debt.
 This is where a budget calculator comes in handy.
 Use it to estimate how much financial room you have to accommodate increased debt payments that could arise due to further escalating interest rates.

 Do rising interest rates have you feeling nervous?
 Call on Educators Financial Group for a little peace of mind.

 From a sound financial plan to help you conquer debt and save more efficiently, to smart borrowing options at rates offered exclusively to education members and their families—let us help you achieve the financial future you always dreamed of.

-Have one of our financial specialists contact you to put your financial plan into motion.
+Have one of our mortgage agents contact you to put your financial plan into motion.